-I don’t know about you, but I was shocked when I read that Mountain Equipment Coop (MEC) had been sold to Kingsway Capital Management, an American investment firm, this fall.
-I have been a proud member of MEC for over thirty years and felt a very deep sense of loss and disappointment as the news set in.
+I have been a proud member of MEC for over thirty years and felt a very deeply personal sense of loss and disappointment as the news set in.

-Many issues came to mind as I considered these events.
 MEC’s downtown Toronto location was always a favourite destination.
 I used to enjoy an occasional sausage from the vendor just outside the King Street store entrance.
 I wondered about MEC’s move from King Street to Queen Street but accepted the idea that MEC knew what they were doing.
-And I watched as a new store s set up on Sheppard Avenue East, to serve the wider community outside the downtown Toronto core.
+And I watched as MEC set up a new store on Sheppard Avenue East to serve the wider community outside the downtown Toronto core.

-I even marvelled at the extended line of merchandise the store began to offer and was especially excited by their range of bicycle gear.
-The friendly and knowledgeable staff were always available with the assistance and advice that I needed.
+I even marvelled at how the store offered a range of merchandise that kept on growing and was especially excited by their range of bicycle gear.
+And the friendly and knowledgeable staff were always available with the assistance and advice that I needed.

-But I also realized that over the last few years we have witnessed a landmark change in the retail marketplace, both in Canada and around the world.
+But we have witnessed a landmark change in the retail marketplace over the last few years, in Canada and around the world.
 There is a reason why Jeff Bezos, the founder of Amazon, is now one of the richest men in the world.

-Somehow, because it was a “co-op” I figured that it was outside the usual rules of retail operations.
-But in the end, they still have to use revenue to pay for wages, rent, overhead, and inventory, just like every other retailer.
+Somehow, because it was a “co-op,” I figured it was outside the usual rules of retail operations.
+But in the end, they still have to use sales proceeds to pay for wages, rent, overhead, and inventory, just like every other retailer.
 And if revenue doesn’t grow to cover expansion plans, then things are going to be difficult.

-I guess that as someone outside the MEC core membership (BC back country enthusiasts – as defined by Mr. Gentleman), I should be thankful for my thirty years of inclusion.
-But before I get too cranky or defensive, I want to reflect more deeply on Mr. Gentleman’s argument.
+I guess that as someone outside the MEC core membership (BC backcountry enthusiasts – as defined by Mr. Gentleman), I should be thankful for my thirty years of inclusion.
+And before I get too cranky or defensive, I want to reflect more deeply on Mr. Gentleman’s argument.

-The argument Mr. Gentleman is addressing is common to many different progressive movements.
+The argument Mr. Gentleman is making is common to many different progressive movements.
 This includes credit unions, cooperatives, political parties, and social causes.

-Even during the emergence of the credit union movement in the mid 19th century in Germany, there were fundamental arguments about how credit unions should be run, how they should be structured, and how they should determine their success.
-Differences between rural credit unions centered in their community and their urban counterparts offering banking services that local merchants could not get otherwise did not stop the movement from growing, across Germany, throughout Europe and eventually around the world.
+During the birth of the credit union movement in the mid 19th century in Germany, fundamental arguments grew about how credit unions should be run, how they should be structured, and how their success should be measured.
+Differences between rural credit unions centred in their community, and their urban counterparts offering banking services that local merchants could not get otherwise did not stop the movement from growing, across Germany, throughout Europe and eventually around the world.

 I believe in the general goals of many progressive causes.
 AND I believe in bringing those goals to the wider public and looking for ways to get a wider range of citizens, participants, or consumers interested, involved and committed.

-While these arguments can get tiring they also serves a deeper purpose.
+While these arguments can get tiring, they also serve a deeper purpose.
 When we discuss these issues amongst ourselves, we find the arguments that resonate with a wider audience and trigger the changes we are looking for.